Condors GM & Oilers Asst GM

 Scott graduated from Michigan State University with a Bachelor’s Degree in Business Management.
 At school, he worked for the men’s hockey team which went to the NCAA Frozen Four Tournament in 2001 and served as the ECHL’s Manager of Hockey Operations for three seasons.

-Replaced Todd Nelson as head coach in Oklahoma City (AHL) last season on December 15, 2014 and posted a 26-21-3-1 (.549) record, leading the Barons to their fifth straight postseason appearance.
+Replaced Todd Nelson as head coach in Oklahoma City (AHL) on December 15, 2014 and posted a 26-21-3-1 (.549) record, leading the Barons to their fifth straight postseason appearance.

 Took the Barons to the second round after sweeping San Antonio in the Calder Cup Playoffs before falling in Game 7 to the eventual Western Conference Champions, Utica Comets.